w3c/yml2vocab/README.md

       label: this is an example pr3
       one_of: [ex:val1, ex:val2, ex:val3]
       comment: Restricting the values to ex:val1, ex:val2, or ex:val3; in JSON-LD using the generated context "val1", "val2", "val3" should be used.

+    - id: pr4
+      label: this is an example pr4
+      one_of: [ex:val4, ex:val5]
+      open_enumeration: true
+      comment: >
+        The range is a fresh Pr4Range class, with ex:val4 and ex:val5 declared as its instances;
+        other, unlisted, values are also acceptable.
 ```

 #### 1.2.2.4.
 Individual definitions —`individual` Block